Pearson-Higher-Ed/design/membership-spec/index.md

         extras:
           - name: Note
             content: |
               This requirement will be updated in the near future to specify that components must align with the rebranded visual aesthetic (currently in progress).
+Rebranded components will also need to support the Pearson Brand Accessibility Guidelines.
         approvers:
           - Ed Zee (UX Design)
           - Parker Malenke (UX Design)